nidhyak/tools_lab_2/03_security_incident_response_management/homework/README.rst

    Devices running Android OS worldwide

 :Threat Type:
-   The vulnerability could allow an attacker to send a specially crafted PNG (Portable Network Graphic file) file via messaging apps, email or webpage.
+   The vulnerability could allow an attacker to send a specially crafted PNG file via messaging apps, email or webpage.
 If the user opens this file for viewing, remote arbitrary code execution in privileged process can be achieved, resulting in device hijack and compromise.

 :Threat CVE Links:
    - https://nvd.nist.gov/vuln/detail/CVE-2019-1987